An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: Introduction: Cosmology with Sign Switching Dark Energy

 In this work, we shall consider what happens if instead of a scalar field on top of a negative cosmological constant, we have either (1) a quintessence with negative energy density, which competes with a phantom dark energy with a positive energy density\footnote{The idea that different dark energy components might interact with each other is not new.
 For example, models in which a quintessence interacts with a Chaplygin gas was considered in \cite{1104.3983}, in an attempt to explain the coincidence problem \cite{1410.2509}.}, or (2) a phantom with a negative energy density that competes with another phantom with a positive energy density, or (3) a phantom with positive energy density being converted into a negative energy density quintessence.
 We shall refer to these scenarios, respectively, as ``unfair competition'', ``fair competition'', and ``conversion'' models.
-This is inspired by the interacting models between dark matter (DM) and dark energy \cite{1412.4091,1603.08299,2209.09685,2209.14816}, as well as from biological species interactions.
+This is inspired by the interacting models between dark matter (DM) and dark energy \cite{0707.2089,1412.4091,1603.08299,2209.09685,2209.14816,2301.06097}, as well as from biological species interactions.
 In fact, the connection between these two subjects has been noticed in the literature.
-For example, in \cite{1610.07338}, Aydiner pointed out that the DM-DE interaction can be re-written as the Lotka-Volterra equation, which is commonly used in population biology to model the interactions between various species.
-In cosmological contexts, Lotka-Volterra equation was first employed in \cite{1306.1037}; see also \cite{1603.02267,1603.07620}.
+For example, in \cite{1306.1037} Perez et al., as well as Aydiner in \cite{1610.07338}, pointed out that the DM-DE interaction can be re-written as the Lotka-Volterra equation, which is commonly used in population biology to model the interactions between various species.
+In cosmological contexts, Lotka-Volterra equation was also studied in \cite{1603.02267,1603.07620}.
+In the population model, it is of course required that the numbers of the species involved are non-negative, whereas in our model, the corresponding quantities are the energy densities of the DE fluids, which can be negative by assumption.
+It should furthermore be mentioned that if one considers non-minimal interactions between DE and DM to reduce the Hubble tension, the $S_8$ tension would in turn be exacerbated, hence we consider the alternative of non-minimal interaction between two DE fields to get one effective DE that exhibits sign-switching energy density, which in principle can address both tensions simultaneously.
+Our work is only meant to be an illustration of concept with the simplest models.
+Some assumptions would need to be relaxed or improved before a more realistic model can be used for data fitting the actual universe.